MCMit: Hardware-Software Co-Design for Mid-Circuit Measurement Error Mitigation: Related Work

 \myparagraph{FPGA-based controller frameworks} The development of high-performance, real-time FPGA-based quantum controllers is an active and constantly evolving area of research \cite{xu2021qubic, wuwei2025artery, diguglielmo2025end, messaoudi2020a, yang2022FPGA}.
 However, to our knowledge, existing open-source solutions offer limited support for fast, scalable classical feedback logic, such as multi-qubit conditional branching, and hardware acceleration, like LUTs for constant-time operations critical to QEC and DQC.
 In contrast, \projecttitle{} implements both a constant-latency branch operation and LUTs for complex ALU operations.

-\myparagraph{Qubit-state discrimination} High-accuracy qubit-state discrimination remains an open problem, with various approaches proposed to maximize readout fidelity \cite{vora2024ml, guo2025klinq, mude2025efficient, maurya2023scaling, lienhard2022deep}.
+\myparagraph{Qubit-state discrimination} High-accuracy qubit-state discrimination remains an open problem, with various approaches proposed to maximize readout fidelity \cite{vora2024ml, guo2025klinq, mude2025efficient, maurya2023scaling, lienhard2022deep, giortamis2026oraqleempiricalanalysisqubit}.
 While some of these models are effective for \textit{long} readout durations, they underperform for short.
-To this end, we introduce two discriminator designs: a transformer that leverages self-attention to capture non-local temporal dynamics even under short readout durations, and a lightweight residual CNN that exploits local temporal correlations directly from raw downsampled traces without hand-crafted pre-processing.
+To this end, we introduce two discriminator designs: a transformer that leverages self-attention to capture non-local temporal dynamics even under short readout durations, and a lightweight residual CNN that exploits local temporal correlations directly from raw downsampled traces without hand-crafted feature extraction or pre-classifiers.

 \myparagraph{DQC systems software} DQC compilers and runtimes focus on minimizing inter-QPU communication \cite{wu2022autocomm, wuqucomm2023, escofet2025revisiting, zhang2024optimizing, cambiucci2023hypergraphic, martinez2019automated, baker2020time, dadkhan2022reordering, davarzani2020dynamic, diadamo2021distributed, ferrari2021compiler, haner2021distributed, tornow2025qvm, giortamis2025qos, giortamis2025qonductor, tornow2024qtpu}.
 While these approaches reduce the frequency of cross-QPU communication, the number of MCMs remains proportionally larger than the number of remote gates and continues to impose a significant fidelity and latency cost (\S~\ref{motivation:dqc}).
 In contrast, \projecttitle{} focuses on removing MCMs and their feedback operations entirely, when possible, and mitigating their errors otherwise.